ironiridis/enbypub/content/example.md

   * we could determine a canonical rendering that does not include the checksum, render it, checksum it, and then include that in the updated file contents. seems very fragile though.
   * keep thinking about better options, but maybe fs mtimes are just good enough
 * figure out what precisely a feed is, or if we need to abstract those behind "tags" such that a feed ingests certain tags, and then the tags define the aggregation
+  * it should be possible to have ...
+    * a text be explicitly not published to any feed
+    * a "private" feed only avilable to readers that know the uuid of the feed
+    * a "private" published text only avilable to readers that know the uuid of the text

 future consideration:
+* line endings should be normalized in processing
+  * probably just by converting all \r\n to \n first
+  * then converting all bare \r to \n second
 * feeds obviously need to publish somewhere
   * atom and rss should publish to a fixed asset location and travel with rendered html
   * activitypub would be cool, but maybe awkward